 This document was created in collaboration with IOI’s Steering Committee from January to April 2021.
 We then opened a comment period and invited a group of 50+ leading funders, institutional stakeholders, advocacy groups, and infrastructure providers to provide feedback.
 This group included representatives from six continents and 15 countries.

-We envision a future where open infrastructure is robust, easily adoptable, and readily available globally to provide alternatives to cost-prohibitive commercial solutions that operate against the best interest of the community.
+We envision a future where open digital infrastructure is robust, easily adoptable, and readily available globally to provide alternatives to cost-prohibitive commercial solutions that operate against the best interest of the community.
 In this future, libraries, universities, institutions, and the global research community act together as a powerful force to ensure that infrastructure supports research, learning, collaboration, and innovation.

 IOI works to sustain effective digital infrastructure needed for open knowledge to flourish.